Yasmin Abdulaziz

-Yasmin Abdulaziz (ياسمين عبد العزيز, Yāsmīn ʿAbd el-ʿazīz; born 16 January 1980) is an Egyptian actress.
+Yasmin Abdulaziz (ياسمين عبد العزيز, Yāsmīn ʿAbd el-ʿazīz; born 16 January 1980) is an Egyptian artist.
+She is among the best female actors in Egypt.

 Biography

 Abdulaziz started in commercials at the age of 12 because of one of her mother's friends who owns a company of commercials.
 After a while she started to act in cinema and television with a series named A Woman From The Love Time that was a huge success all around the Middle East.
 After this success she made another mini-series called Kids Are Going Crazy.

 Abdulaziz focused in the last period on showing in cinema movies more than television movies while the other actresses of her generations were not, and she made her second big success by appearing with the comedian Ahmed Helmi in a romantic comedy named Zaki-Chan, which made very big gains in the box-office in its first week.

 In 2001, she made a movie with Ashraf Abdel Baqi called Rasha Gareea and another in 2005 with Mostafa Qamar named Hareem Karim, which talks about a broken hearted woman who thought that her husband cheated on her when he did not so he tries to tell her the truth by calling his college.
 She also starred in dramatic movies like Farhan Molazem Adam and Qalb Gariee.

+She has also taken part in many drama series including “Al Raqs 3ala Salalom Motaharka,” “Herbana Minha,” “Li Akhir Nafas,” “Why Fall In Love Again,” and “Ele Maloosh Kbeer.”
+She has also taken on roles in several films such as “Dare To Give,” “Say'e Bahr,” “Haha W Tofaha,” “Tomn Dastet Ashrar,” “The Hostage,” “Karkar,” “Esabet Dr. Omar,” “Eldada Dodi,” “Al Thalatha Yashtaghaloonaha,” and others.

+Yasmin Abdel Aziz was among the actresses honored at the ninth edition of the Energy Drama Cup awards in Cairo for her performance during the 2025 Ramadan season.
+She received recognition for her leading role in Watqabel Habeeb, which was well received by audiences.
+Other members of the series’ team were also honored, including poet Mona Al-Qai’i, screenwriter Amr Mahmoud Yassin and director Mohamed Al-Khubairi.
+Abdel Aziz thanked the cast and crew for their work in making the series successful.
+The ceremony brought together numerous actors and television professionals, with more than 4 million votes reportedly cast by audiences for their favorite productions.
+The Energy Drama Cup is an annual event celebrating Egyptian and Arab television drama.